 - Download the setuptools MS Windows installer that corresponds to your installed version of Python.
+If you’re on a 64-bit version of Windows 7, use this instead (thanks to commenter JukkaN for that tip).

 - Run the setuptools install wizard.
 It should automatically find your Python installation directory.
-Unless you’re on a 64-bit version of Windows 7, in which case you’ll need to follow these directions to make sure the setuptools installer can find Python.

 - Make sure you have a way to extract .tar files (e.g., 7-Zip).